fattorib/ml-resources-I-like/README.md

 - I really liked [this](https://www.udacity.com/course/deep-learning-pytorch--ud188) Udacity course on PyTorch.
 It provides a good introduction to PyTorch and the projects/homework are pretty interesting!

 - I keep coming back to the [CSC421](http://www.cs.toronto.edu/~rgrosse/courses/csc421_2019/) page for in-depth notes on neural networks.
 The Optimization and Automatic differentiation notes are excellent.
 I haven't spent a lot of time working on the homework assignments but they look very interesting.

+## General Stuff
+- Online articles from Medium or towardsdatascience can be pretty inconsistent.
+A lot of the articles are just people trying to write a few articles to pad their resumes.
+Usually not worth looking at.